Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Large Language Models (LLMs)

-Text2Scenario~\cite{cai2025text2scenario} introduces a standardized hierarchical scenario repository based on the safety of the Intended Functionality (SOTIF) framework and applies multi-stage prompting (CoT, ICL, SC) with GPT-4 to generate logical scenarios from free-form descriptions.
-The resulting logical scenario is then converted into the OpenScenario format through code and simulated in CARLA.
-Finally, Zhou et al.~\cite{zhou2024automatic} focus on lane-keeping systems by using Llama~3.1 and prompt templates to extract scene elements from UNECE R157\footnote{\url{https://unece.org/transport/documents/2021/03/standards/un-regulation-no-157-automated-lane-keeping-systems-alks}} -aligned descriptions.
+Text2Scenario~\cite{cai2025text2scenario} introduces a standardized hierarchical scenario repository based on the \glspl{sotif} framework and applies multi-stage prompting (\gls{cot}, \gls{icl}, \gls{sc}) with GPT-4 to generate logical scenarios from free-form descriptions.
+The resulting logical scenario is then converted into the OpenScenario format through code and simulated in CARLA to evaluate the performance of multiple \gls{adas} stacks.
+Finally, Zhou et al.~\cite{zhou2024automatic} focus on lane-keeping systems by using Llama~3.1 and prompt templates to extract scene elements from UNECE R157 ~aligned descriptions.
 These descriptions are structured and converted into OpenScenario DSL files using OpenXOntology\footnote{\url{https://www.asam.net/standards/asam-openxontology/}} and OpenDRIVE\footnote{\url{https://www.asam.net/standards/detail/opendrive/ maps}}, then simulated in the VTD\footnote{\url{https://hexagon.com/de/products/virtual-test-drive}} simulation environment.

 While LLM-based frameworks effectively generate \gls{adas} test scenarios from crash reports and regulations, they often overemphasize rare edge cases~\cite{guo2024sovar,tang2024legend}, neglecting common driving scenarios that are essential for broader testing.
-Currently, we are missing the incorporation of routine test cases and utilizing real-world maps from OSM or SUMO to enhance the scenario diversity and fidelity.
+Currently, we are missing the incorporation of routine test cases and utilizing real-world maps from \gls{osm} or SUMO to enhance the scenario diversity and fidelity.

-\textbf{Metrics:} Scenario generation for \gls{adas} is commonly evaluated in three ways: (I) \textit{Feasibility} is measured using compile error rate, runtime error rate, and execution rate to assess robustness~\cite{cai2025text2scenario,petrovic2024llm}; (II) \textit{Accuracy} is based on semantic alignment between generated scenarios and input descriptions, often judged by human-labeled matching~\cite{cai2025text2scenario,guo2024sovar}; (III) \textit{Efficiency}, instead, is measured by generation time or speed-up over manual scripting~\cite{petrovic2024llm}.